ProDefense/Eshu/README.md

 ## Testing Lab Setup

-This is an environment using Docker with test targets to test using the ESHU api.
+This is an environment using Docker with test targets to test using the ESHU CLP Python Library.

 ### To Simply Start...